directdemocracy-vote/notary/transfers/README.md

 This folder contains temporary empty files whose names are fingerprints of citizen card being transferred.
-They are created by publish.php when receiving a tranferred report.
+They are created by publish.php when receiving a tranferred report certificate.
 They are monitored by tranferred.php (long lasting request) to detect when a transfer is complete.